valancej/documentation/_general/projects/skipping-builds.md

 weight: 38
 tags:
   - docker
+  - basic
+  - pro
   - jet
   - git
   - builds
   - testing
+  - skipping

 redirect_from:
   - /docker/skipping-builds/
+  - /pro/getting-started/skipping-builds/
+  - /basic/getting-started/skipping-builds/
 ---

 * include a table of contents
 {:toc}

 ## Skipping Builds

+You can skip builds on both Codeship Basic and Codeship Pro by using a special commit directive.

 ### Skipping Via Commit Message